 Furnace Filters and HVAC Systems

-airmid operates from state of the art facilities with large scale climate controlled chambers where we specialise in key areas of concern for indoor air quality, including ultra-fine particles, allergen, viruses, bacteria, mold and toxins (including endotoxin).
+airmid operates from state of the art facilities with large scale climate controlled chambers where we specialise in key areas of concern for indoor air quality

-Our experiments relating to allergen utilise proprietary Allergen Test Dust, which is scientifically proven to have particle size distributions and bio-burden levels representative of that found in a typical indoor environement.
+airmid healthgroup's experiments relating to allergen utilise proprietary Allergen Test Dust, which is scientifically proven to have particle size distributions and bio-burden levels representative of those found in a typical indoor environment.